 |my car||my cars|

 In Inuktut, though, different endings are used depending on whether the thing that is possessed is singular, dual or plural.
 In this lesson we will look at the singular endings.
 For the dual and plural possessive endings, click here.

 SOME TRICKIER DETAILS...

 (i) For nouns that end in vowels, you just add the ending.

 If these endings are added to a noun that ends in a consonant, the last consonant is deleted:

-(iii) For the Inuktitut version of 'your' just add t (instead of -it) to roots that end in two vowels, or in a consonant that is preceded by two vowels:
+(iii) For the Inuktut version of 'your' just add -t (instead of -it) to roots that end in two vowels:

 TWO POSSESSIONS OR RELATIONS

-- The last vowel sound in the root is lengthened before -kkak and -kkik to make pronunciation easier.
+- The last vowel sound of the root is lengthened before the endings -kkak and -kkik.